dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 ### Register the workflow

-To start using the workflow building block, you simply write the workflow details directly into your application code.
+To start using the workflow building block, simply write the workflow details directly into your application code.

+{{< tabs ".NET" >}}

+{{% codetab %}}

 [In the following example](https://github.com/dapr/dotnet-sdk/blob/master/examples/Workflow/WorkflowWebApp/Program.cs), for a basic ASP.NET order processing application using the .NET SDK, your project code would include:

 - A NuGet package called `Dapr.Workflow` to receive the .NET SDK capabilities
 - A builder with an extension method called `AddDaprWorkflow`